-Wood is obviously both a common and a historical choice as a building material.
-However, in the past few decades, there has been a move away from wood in favor of engineered products or metals like aluminum.
+Wood is both a common and a historical choice as a building material.
+Yet, in the past few decades there has been a move in favor of engineered products or metals like aluminum.

-Tensile strength – For being a relatively lightweight building material, wood outperforms even steel when it comes to breaking length (or self-support length).
+Though wood is a lightweight building material, it outperforms even steel when it comes to breaking length (or self-support length).
 Simply put, it can support its own weight better, which allows for larger spaces and fewer necessary supports in some building designs.

-Sound absorption – Wood’s acoustic properties make it ideal for minimizing echo in living or office spaces.
-Wood absorbs sound, rather than reflecting or amplifying it, and can help significantly reduce noise levels for additional comfort.
+Wood’s acoustic properties make it ideal for minimizing echo in living or office spaces.
+Wood absorbs sound, rather than reflecting or amplifying it.
+This can significantly reduce noise levels for additional comfort.

 Wood’s Green Advantage

-At a time when ecological concerns are high, the trend has been to move away from wood as a building material in order to prevent deforestation, in part as an attempt to manage greenhouse gasses.
+We live in a time when ecological concerns are high.
+Because of this, the trend for a time was to move away from wood as a building material to prevent deforestation and manage greenhouse gasses.

-Unlike concrete or metals, wood is a building material that can be grown and regrown through natural processes and also through replanting and forestry management programs.
-Select harvesting and other practices allow growth to continue while larger trees are harvested.
+Unlike concrete or metals, wood is a building material that can be grown and regrown through natural processes such as replanting and forestry management programs.
+Selective harvesting and other practices allow growth to continue while larger trees are harvested.

 While the forests are growing (via solar energy), they are also naturally and efficiently removing carbon dioxide from the environment.
 It’s a bonus unique to wood.

-When compared to building materials like steel or concrete, the life cycle of wood has a lower overall impact on the environment than its counterparts and as a result also costs significantly less to produce.
-Wastewater production and environmental impact are also significantly lower in wood manufacturing processes, particularly when compared to steel.
+When compared to building materials like steel or concrete, wood has a lower impact on the environment than its counterparts.
+As a result, it costs less to produce.
+Water waste and environmental impact is also lower in the wood manufacturing process, particularly when compared to steel.

-Many lumber mills use wood byproducts (chips, bark, etc.) as bio-fuel for their facilities to reduce the fossil fuel burden of the production process, and moisture measurement systems like Wagner Meters’ Moisture Management and Grade Recovery Program allow mills to maximize efficiency and produce less sub-grade and waste materials in the drying process.
+Many lumber mills use wood byproducts (chips, bark, etc.) as bio-fuel for their facilities.
+This reduces the fossil fuel burden of the production process.
+Also, moisture measurement systems like Wagner’s In-Line Moisture Meters allow mills to maximize efficiency and produce less subgrade and waste materials in the drying process.

-As forest management and replanting programs continue to grow, these benefits are continually multiplied.
+As forest management and replanting programs continue to grow, these benefits multiply.

 Wood Emits Lower Volatile Organic Compounds

-As a natural building material, wood emits significantly lower volatile organic compounds (VOCs) and carbon dioxide off-gasses than aluminum, steel, concrete and plastics.
-This is not, however, necessarily true of engineered wood products or composite wood products.
+As a natural building material, wood emits lower volatile organic compounds (VOCs) and carbon dioxide off-gasses than aluminum, steel, concrete and plastics.
+But, this is not true of engineered wood products or composite wood products.

 Wood Enhances Energy Efficiency

-Wood has a higher insulation rating than either steel or plastic as a result of its natural cellular structure.
-This means that homes and buildings require less energy to maintain heating and cooling, plus wood can help regulate humidity levels to a small degree.
-(See below on Optimizing Wood’s Use with MC Measurement.)
-One source suggests that a hardwood floor installed over a wood subfloor provides the same insulation value as a 22-inch concrete floor.
-(1)
+Because of its natural cellular structure, wood has a higher insulation rating than both steel and plastic.
+This means that homes and buildings require less energy to maintain heating and cooling.
+Plus wood can help regulate humidity levels to a small degree.
+It has been suggested that a hardwood floor installed over a wood subfloor provides the same insulation value as a 22-inch concrete floor.

 One of the biggest challenges of many building materials, including concrete, metal, and plastics, is that when they are discarded, they take an impossibly long time to decompose.
 When exposed to natural climate conditions, wood will break down much more quickly and actually replenish the soil in the process.